Key World Initiative Nutrition - Food systems

 • A global exchange platform to facilitate discussion and document sharing

-• International visibility of research themes
+• International visibility of the research topic

 • A networking opportunity for young researchers

-THE COHORTES
+THE COHORTS

 COHORT 2024-2025

 • Bereket Tsehaye Haile, University of Pretoria, South Africa.
-Expertise: Project management; Environmental Impact Assessment (EIA), Remote sensing, Facilitation, Monitoring and evaluation
+Expertise: Project management; Environmental impact assessment (EIA), Remote sensing, Facilitation, Monitoring and evaluation

 • Housna HASSANI, France and Comoros.
 Expertise: Global health, School food environment